ClubObsidian/DynamicGuiDocs/docs/functions/index.rst

 Checks if a player does not have a permission.

 Usage::

    nopermission: some.permission

-Checks to see if the player does not have the permission "some.permission".
+Checks if the player does not have the permission "some.permission".

 ==============